SouljaVR/AutoImmobilizeOSC/README.md

 If this is working, you should also check your avatar debug menu and ensure `Locomotion` is disabling itself when your finger is not moving/resting on the left controller joystick.
 If for some reason it isnt working like below, it may be conflicting with another system on your avatar that controls `VRC Animator Locomotion Control`.
 You can try moving the layers for my system right under the base layer on both controllers to fix this.

 ![image](https://github.com/SouljaVR/AutoImmobilizeOSC/blob/main/Locomotion_test_ExampleOpti.gif)

+You can also **manually* immobilize yourself by turning off the 'Auto Immobilze Toggle' on the left, and just toggling the icon on the right manually yourself.

 ##Things to note/Drawbacks